eclipse-sumo/sumo/docs/web/docs/Netedit/editModesData.md

 ## TAZ relation mode ![](../images/modetazreldata.png)

-This mode helps to visualize the existing relation and the traffic demand amount between any two TAZ (Traffic Anaylsis Zone) after loading the respective xml file containing the information about start TAZ, end TAZ, interval, vehicle type and demand count.
-So, with this mode, users can have an better overview about the distrubtuion of traffic demand between Tazs.
+This mode helps to visualize the existing relation and the traffic demand amount between any two TAZ (Traffic Analysis Zone) after loading the respective xml file containing the information about start TAZ, end TAZ, interval, vehicle type and demand count.
+So, with this mode, users can have a better overview about the distribution of traffic demand between Tazs.
 The way to load a input file and the available features are explained below.

 ### Data loading
 The basic data format is as following: